 For example, a premium payment of $100,000 can often have more than $325,000 of long-term care benefits available on day one, depending on age and health.
 The hybrid policy offers the ability to lock in an initial premium (unlike traditional long-term care policies), provides a return of premium upon death, and provides leverage to access increased long-term care benefits well above your premium payments.

-When evaluating the potential risks to your financial plan, you must consider long-term care costs.
+When evaluating the potential risks to your financial plan, you must consider the cost of care long-term.
 There are several ways to mitigate the risk, and you should discuss these options with your financial advisor to determine what works best for your situation and budget.
 Remember, the circle of life is inevitable, but having the means to lighten the burden can make all the difference in the world to your loved ones.